doomspec/Mizore-dev/README.md

 <img src="https://github.com/doomspec/Mizore/blob/master/mizore_lifetime.png" width="90%" align="center" />

 Also, we provide methods for conveniently construct the problem Hamiltonian for tests in mizore.HamiltonianGenerator using PySCF and openfermion (HiQ Fermion).
 Parallel run of circuit evaluation is implemented in mizore.ParallelTaskRunner.
 Optimization methods including basin-hopping and ansatz-based imaginary time evolution ([npj Quantum Information (2019) 5:75](https://www.nature.com/articles/s41534-019-0187-2)) is implemented in mizore.ParameterOptimizer.
-The simulation of quantum circuit is implemented by Huawei's fork of ProjectQ (HiQ).
+The simulation of quantum circuit is implemented by Huawei's fork of ProjectQ (HiQ Simulator).

 We implement several adpative VQE methods presented in previous works in mizore.Example using the Mizore framework.